 Scratch enables children to learn through exploring, experimenting and adapting their choices.
 It is a lot of fun and very engaging.

 Robotics obviously cost a lot to manufacture.
 And this is reflected in the price.
-Marty is £314 to buy which is naturally quite an outlay.
+Marty the Robot costs £314 to buy which is naturally quite an outlay.
 This said, it will provide learning opportunities for years to come.
 My daughter will be able to engage in different, and more advanced, ways as she gets older.

 You can find out more on the Robotical website and you can even try Marty free for 2 weeks.
 I know you’ll have a lot of fun!